Yasumoto/Enpitsu/README.md

 A client for [`graphite-api`](https://graphite-api.readthedocs.io), named after the Japanese word for pencil.
 This can also be used through Grafana if that is configured to pass through to Graphite as a datasource.

+If there are dashboards configured in Grafana, one can also use this library to get a list of dashboards as well as the graphs on a dashboard.

 Example usage:

 ```swift